study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 31: THE FIFTEENTH COUNTER - "THE SPRING AT THE LEG WITH 2 QUARTERS"
+### COUNTER 31: THE FIFTEENTH COUNTER - "THE SPRING AT THE LEG WITH 2 QUARTERS"

 **Original Text:** *The xvth callyde ye ſpryng att ye legge wt ij quarters A pfur a Rake A full quarter lyghtly ſett In ye lyffte legge wt a ſpryng att hys legge then ſett in ye ryght legge wt a full quartr and an other voyde be att youre ſtoppe*